Every Case Deserves Justice

-More Than 100 Years of Legal Experience Representing Personal Injury Cases
+More Than 100 Years Of Legal Experience In Injury Cases

-Williams DeClark Tushman Co., L.P.A. has guided hundreds of clients to successful legal solutions.
+Williams DeClark Tuschman Co.
+L.P.A. has guided hundreds of clients to successful legal solutions.
 Physicians and drug manufacturers have a responsibility to provide safe and effective medication to patients.
 However, the use of opioid painkillers has led to severe side effects and even addiction for many users.
 Our firm is now helping those who have suffered from opioid prescriptions fight for compensation.
 We can investigate your situation and represent you in court against those responsible.
-Call our compassionate Toledo dangerous drug lawyers today at (419) 318-0772 to learn how we can help.
+Call our compassionate Toledo dangerous drug lawyers today at 419-719-5195 to learn how we can help.

 Common types of opioid drugs include: